 Open: 24 hours

-While viewers usually flock to Serra exhibitions, East-West/West-East is located in a hardly accessible of places one hour drive from the Qatari capital, Doha.
+While viewers usually flock to Serra exhibitions, East-West/West-East is located in a hardly accessible place one hour drive from the Qatari capital, Doha.
 No roads are leading to the location, no signs, and no maps.
 The only thing that visitors can rely on is the GPS coordinates that reads N250 31.019’E050o51.948′.
 The four monuments are located between the gypsum cliffs of the Brouq Nature Reserve.

 One interesting thing about East-West/West-East is that Serra used the same team that he has been using for over a quarter a century.
-The steel used in this piece is the same that he has used in other of his pieces, and will rust in the same way, although more quickly due to the hot and salty conditions of the region.
+The steel used in this piece is the same that he has used in other of his pieces and will rust in the same way, although more quickly due to the hot and salty conditions of the region.

 During the hot temperatures of the summer, the pillars can absorb enough heat to cook scrambled eggs or even bake cookies.
 They are usually too hot to be touched.

 How long those pieces will last, nobody knows.
 But I think this piece has a good shelf life.

 Video: Richard Serra unveils his sculpture in Qatar Desert